Hire an Objective-C team that keeps legacy iOS shipping without a rewrite

-Who actually hires an Objective-C team in 2026
+Who actually hires an Objective-C development team from us

 In the last two years we have noticed four buyer profiles who benefit the most from a dedicated Objective-C squad, rather than freelancers, a generic mobile agency or a premature rewrite in Swift.
 If you recognize yourself in any of them, the rest of this page is written for you.